William Cameron Townsend: Creation of Wycliffe

 Townsend and Legters had opened Camp Wycliffe in Arkansas in the summer of 1934.
 Named for John Wycliffe, who was responsible for the first complete English translation of the Bible, the camp was designed to train young people in basic linguistics and translation methods.

 Because the Mexican government did not allow missionary work through its educational system, Townsend founded Wycliffe Bible Translators as a separate organization from SIL.
 Wycliffe Bible Translators focused on Bible translation and missionary activities, whereas SIL focused on linguistic documentation and literacy education.

 In the first year two students enrolled.
 The following year, after a training session with five men in attendance (including Kenneth Pike who would become a lifelong friend and prominent academic linguist), Townsend took his students to Mexico to begin field work.

 Wycliffe Bible Translators USA was officially founded in 1942.
 Wycliffe Bible Translators International was established in May 1980 to provide international leadership.

-From this small beginning has grown the worldwide ministry of the Summer Institute of Linguistics (now called simply SIL Global), Wycliffe Bible Translators (WBT), and the technical and logistics partner of SIL known as JAARS.

-Peru

-Kenneth Pike was the first SIL representative to visit Peru in late 1943.
-SIL signed a contract with the Peruvian Ministry of Education on June 28, 1945.